 Paul reminds the Corinthians of the most important part of this message, which is the following:

-that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
+“[T]hat Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
 Then he appeared to James, then to all the apostles.
 Last of all, as to one untimely born, he appeared also to me.
-For I am the least of the apostles, unworthy to be called an apostle, because I persecuted the church of God.
+For I am the least of the apostles, unworthy to be called an apostle, because I persecuted the church of God.”

 The key statement for our purposes in trying to determine whether the resurrection is a 2nd Century legend or a 1st Century factual claim is the statement that “he was raised on the third day”.
-The other key elements of Paul’s letter to the Corinthians is the claim that Jesus appeared to the following people in the following order:
+From this we know the following:

-- then to the twelve
+- Then to the twelve;

-- Then to 500 brothers at one time most of whom are still alive
+- Then to 500 brothers at one time, most of whom are still alive;

-- Then then to all the apostles
+- Then then to all the apostles; and

-- Then last of all to Paul
+- Then last of all to Paul.

 From Paul’s own hand, we read that the gospel he preached is what he received directly from Jesus after Jesus died.
 Paul “received” this gospel message last, after all of the others Paul lists to whom Jesus appeared.
 This is the “message of first importance” that Paul received years earlier and delivered to the Corinthians when he visited them in 51-52 AD:

-- appeared to various people, and last of all to Paul.
+- appeared to various people identified, and last of all to Paul.

-For these reasons, even skeptic and atheist New Testament scholars now accept that the message of the resurrection, which Paul restates in the form of an ancient creed in 1 Corinthians 15:3-8, goes back to within months or just a few years after Jesus died.
+The scholarly consensus now admits that the gospels were written within a generation of the death of Jesus, and the resurrection and appearances of Jesus were part and parcel of the earliest message of the church.
+Even skeptical and atheist New Testament scholars now accept that the message of the resurrection, which Paul restates in the form of an ancient creed in 1 Corinthians 15:3-8, goes back to within months or just a few years after Jesus died.

 Paul says he received the message directly from Jesus himself as the last in a line of people to whom Jesus appeared after his death.
 These appearances included individuals and groups of people – notably including more than 500 brothers at one time!

-Not only can we be sure that the gospel message that Jesus rose from the dead is not a 2nd century invention, but we can conclude that it was the very message the earliest followers of Jesus proclaimed going back to the beginning.
-Further, we can’t easily dismiss Paul’s assertion that more than 500 “brothers” saw Jesus at the same time because most of them were still alive when Paul wrote the letter sometime after 51-52 AD.
-Surely Paul would not have been so bold in his statements if so many people were alive, still, to refute him if he was wrong.
+Not only can we be sure that the gospel message that Jesus rose from the dead is not a Second century invention, but we can conclude that it was the very message the earliest followers of Jesus proclaimed going back to the beginning.
+Further, we can’t easily dismiss Paul’s assertion that the list of people, including more than 500 “brothers”, saw Jesus alive after the crucifixion.
+For these reasons, scholars now agree that the message of the resurrection of Jesus did not develop as a legend.
+It was asserted as a fact by the earliest followers of Jesus.